jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

 -------
 *≈ 5 min*

-We may not have a December meeting;; Even if we do, it's unlikely that we'll get much done over December.
+We may not have a December meeting; Even if we do, it's unlikely that we'll get much done over December.
 We didn't get much done since last month.
 Can we do this in time?

 Tasks:

 Notes:
+* Everyone is in favour of moving the Camp to September/October 2015.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Venue